sedelpeuch/ronoco/ronoco-documentation/src/documentation/api-detailed.md

 - *node:* the decorator in json format
 - *bt:* a json representing a behaviour tree (export of nodered)

-<member> Return </member> True, None if everything is ok, False and an id else
+<member> Return </member> True, None if everything is OK, False and an id else

 <method> build_nodes(bt) </method>